 In this section

-One of System Management's key roles is to determine, procure, and schedule ancillary services.
-The types of ancillary services in the WEM are listed below.
+One of AEMO's key roles is to determine, procure, and schedule Ancillary Services.
+The types of Ancillary Services in the WEM are listed below.

-Spinning reserve (SRAS) holds online capacity in reserve to respond rapidly should another unit experience a forced outage.
+Spinning Reserve Ancillary Services (SRAS) holds online capacity in reserve to respond rapidly should another unit experience a forced outage.
 The capacity can include online generation capacity, dispatchable loads, and interruptible loads (loads that respond automatically to frequency drops).
-There is currently no market for SRAS, however System Management may contract with market participants individually to provide this service, with the costs involved set by the Regulator.
+There is currently no market for SRAS, however AEMO may contract with market participants individually to provide this service, with the costs involved set by the Regulator.

-Request for Expression of Interest for Provision of Spinning Reserve and Load Rejection Reserve in the WEM
+Request for Expression of Interest for Provision of Spinning Reserve in the WEM

 Clause 3.11.8 of the Wholesale Electricity Market (WEM) Rules states that System Management may enter into an Ancillary Service Contract with a Rule Participant, other than Synergy, for Spinning Reserve Ancillary Service (SRAS).
 System Management may do so if it believes that the Ancillary Service Requirements cannot be met with Synergy Registered Facilities or if the Ancillary Service Contract provides a less expensive alternative to the Ancillary Services provided by Synergy’s Registered Facilities.

-Load rejection reserve (LRRAS) requires that generators be maintained in a state where they can rapidly decrease their output should a system fault result in the loss of load.
+Load Rejection Reserve Ancillary Services (LRRAS) requires that generators be maintained in a state where they can rapidly decrease their output should a system fault result in the loss of load.
 This service is particularly important overnight, when most generating units in the system are operating at minimum loading and have limited capability to decrease their output in the timeframe required.
-There is currently no market for LRRAS, however System Management may contract with market participants individually to provide this service, with the costs involved set by the Regulator.
+There is currently no market for LRRAS, however AEMO may contract with market participants individually to provide this service, with the costs involved set by the Regulator.

-Dispatch support service (DSS) ensures voltage levels around the power system are maintained, and includes other services required to support the security and reliability of the power system that are not covered by other balancing or ancillary services.
-There is currently no market for DSS, however System Management may contract with market participants individually to provide this service.
+Dispatch Support Service (DSS) ensures voltage levels around the power system are maintained, and includes other services required to support the security and reliability of the power system that are not covered by other balancing or Ancillary Services.
+There is currently no market for DSS, however AEMO may contract with market participants individually to provide this service.
 This process is overseen by the Regulator.

-System restart service (SRS) allows parts of the power system to be re-energised by black start equipped generation capacity following a full (or partial) black out.
+System Restart Service (SRS) allows parts of the power system to be re-energised by black start equipped generation capacity following a full (or partial) black out.
 Unlike other generators, black start equipped generators can be started up without requiring a supply of energy from the transmission network.
-There is currently no market for SRS as this is procured by System Management based on the documentation below.
+There is currently no market for SRS as this is procured by AEMO based on the following documentation:

 - System restart standard